 For more in depth directions on how to dry your jerky, visit my page Jerky Making Methods or click on the pictures below.

-- 1 lb pork loin
+- 1 lb eye of round

 - 1 tbsp worcestershire sauce